 The pupil premium gives schools extra funding to raise the attainment of disadvantaged pupils from reception to year 11.

-In the 2015 to 2016 financial year, schools received the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In this financial year, schools received the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

 - £1,320 for pupils in reception year to year 6

 - £935 for pupils in year 7 to year 11

 Schools will also receive £1,900 for each pupil who has left local-authority care because of 1 of the following:

 - a special guardianship order